afornerot/amatl-vscode/README.md

 ### 📝 amatl.generateHtmlOnSave
 Enable HTML generation when saving a Markdown file.

+### 📂 amatl.htmlDirectory
+Target path to the generate html.
+If empty, in the same place of the md.

 ### 📄 amatl.generatePdfOnSave
 Enable PDF generation when saving a Markdown file.

+### 📂 amatl.pdfDirectory
+Target path to the generate pdf.
+If empty, in the same place of the md.

 ### 📂 amatl.configDirectory
 Path to an Amatl configuration directory.
 If empty, the default configuration is used.